Nina Morgan-Jones: Biography

-Her designs have since been commissioned by Hollywood shows such as American Idol and Melrose Place and have been featured on the red carpet and on stage for shows such as the MTV Video Music Awards and the Academy Awards.
+Her designs have since been commissioned by Hollywood shows such as American Idol and Melrose Place and have been featured on the red carpet and on stage for events like the MTV Video Music Awards and the Academy Awards.

 ROMP opened its first USA boutique in 2008 on West 3rd Street, Los Angeles.
 She lives between London, Los Angeles and St Tropez, working on the Romp Boutique Collection and as a freelance design consultant.